shavit2310/BERT-Sentiment-Sentence-Embedding/README.md

 ### Evaluation scaling

 Similarity score is a continuous number from 0 (lowest-not related at all), to 1 (highest-equal sentences). <br/>
 since its calculated score, once a while it is a little bit higher or lower 1.
-As a whole, most of the generated sentences <br/>
+As a whole, there are accurate generated sentences, from  <br/>
-are around around 80% accurate, but there are exceptions.
+around score 0.8, but there are exceptions.
 The following list defines characteristics, that review <br/>
-specifically, as individually and together (hard to validate complexity characteristics):<br/>
+specifically, as individually and together (it's hard to validate complex characteristics):<br/>

 - Diverse meaning for a word in different location in the sentence,
 - Tenses,